 UTAH JUNIOR LIVESTOCK SHOW ASSOCIATION

 These rules and guidelines are aimed at standardizing Jr Livestock Shows in Utah.
 Standardization will help provide the best possible educational experience for the young people of the state who have 4-H or FFA livestock projects.
-The Utah State Jr Livestock Shows Association is given this responsibility by the Utah Administrative Rule R65-8 and Utah Code Section 4-2-2 (Rule 65-8) through the Utah Department of Agriculture and the Utah Legislature.
+The Utah Junior Livestock Show Association is given this responsibility by the Utah Administrative Rule R65-8 and Utah Code Section 4-2-1 through the Utah Department of Agriculture and the Utah Legislature.

-1. Age - Exhibitors must be in the third grade, but not less than 8 years of age as of October 1 of the current 4-H year.
+1. Age - Exhibitors must be in the third grade, but not less than 8 years of age as of October 1st of the current 4-H year.
 Exhibitors can only show through the same season as their high school graduation, but not past their 19th birthday.
-Exception: disabled persons as defined by Public Law 98-527.
-In these special cases, animals must still be the project animal of the exhibitor and be cared for daily by the disabled person.

 2. Group Affiliation - An exhibitor may enter a given show only as a 4-H or FFA member, but not both.
 Exhibitor must declare one or the other at time of entry.

-3. Ownership of Animals - The exhibitor will own, possess, feed, and care for his/her project animal(s) for not less than 100 consecutive days for market beef and 60 consecutive days for market swine, market sheep and market goats, immediately prior to the show they intend to participate in.
+3. Ownership of Animals - The exhibitor will own, possess, feed, and care for his/her project animal(s) for not less than 100 consecutive days for market beef and 60 consecutive days for market swine, market sheep and market goats, immediately prior to the opening day of the show they intend to participate in.
 No interruption of ownership or possession can occur.

 4. Fitting on Show Grounds - The fitting of animals will take place in areas designated by the livestock show committee.
 Parents, guardians, siblings, club leaders, Extension/4-H agents and FFA advisors may assist, and are encouraged to assist, the younger exhibitors.
 However, each exhibitor must be working with the project animal and be in attendance with that animal during the entire fitting process.

-(b) The use of tranquilizers, sedatives or depressants which alter the physical or physiological state of the animal is illegal.
-Exceptions to this rule would be licensed, certified veterinarian treatment for a recognized disease or injury, or recommendation for tranquilizing breeding animals in heat that might compromise the safety of others.
+A. The use of any drug, tranquilizer, sedative or depressant which alters the psychological or physiological state of the animal is illegal.
+Exceptions to this rule would be licensed, certified veterinarians, treatment for a recognized disease or injury, or recommendation for tranquilizing breeding animals in heat that might compromise the safety of others.
 The drugs must be approved by the Food and Drug Administration for use in meat producing animals.
 All exhibitors will advise show management of any drug and/or medication administered to an animal that might be detected at the time of showing or at meat inspection.
-The name of the drug, its purpose, the person who administered the drug, time and date of administration will be presented to show management prior to the showing and sale of the animal.
-Failure to report this information to the show management will result in severe penalty and/or disqualification.
+The name of the drug, its purpose, the person who administered the drug, time, and date of administration will be presented to show managment prior to the showing and sale of the animal.
+Failure to report this information will result in severe penalty and/or disqualification.
 Any use of drugs or substances not approved by the Food and Drug Administration is strictly prohibited.
-The use of feed products with Ractopamine (i.e. Paylene) is banned in all animals.
-All animals entered into livestock competition will be subject to testing for foreign substances that exceed acceptable levels established by the FDA, FSIS, USDA or EPA.
-During the livestock event, in the case of an animal requiring treatment, all medication shall be administered by a licensed veterinarian and the livestock show officials shall be notified.
+All animals entered into livestock competition will be subject to testing for foreign substances that exceed acceptable levels established by the FDA, FSIS, USDA, or the EPA.
+During the livestock event in the case of an animal requiring treatment all medications shall be administered by a licensed veterinarian and the livestock show officials shall be notified.
 Use of an illegal drug is considered a premeditated act and any information obtained in the practice of illegal alteration of any animal will be turned over to the proper authorities for possible criminal prosecution.

-(c) Surgery, injection or insertion of foreign material under the skin and/or into the flesh of an animal to change the natural contour, conformation or appearance of animal's body is illegal.
-This includes vegetable oil, silicon or other substance used to alter the shape of an animal.
+B. Surgery, injection or insertion of foreign material under the skin and/or into the flesh of an animal to change the natural contour, conformation or appearance of animals body is illegal.
+This includes vegetable oil, silicon or other substance used to alter an animals shape.
 Acceptable practices of physical preparations which are allowed include: clipping of hair, trimming of hooves, dehorning or removal of ancillary teats.

-(f) At the time an animal is sold at auction the exhibitor shall be held directly responsible for animals that are rejected at the processing center due to the presence of foreign residues.
-The seller may be liable to the buyer for an amount equal to three times the purchase price and may also be liable for attorneys' fees and civil penalties.
+F. At the time an animal is sold at auction at the livestock show the exhibitor shall be held directly responsible for animals that are rejected at the processing center for any reason.
+The seller may be liable to the buyer for an amount equal to three times the purchase price and may also be liable for attorneys fees and civil penalties.
 Show management may share acceptable intelligence and evidence information with FDA or USDA.
 If, for any reason, FDA or USDA inspectors must remove any part of a meat animal carcass, the market price will be discounted.